LezWatch/lezwatchtv-wporg/readme.txt

 = 1.1.0 =

-* XXXX 2018 by Ipstenu
+* December 2018 by Ipstenu
 * Updated OTD blocks to ESNext

 = 1.0.0 =